Revolutionizing Industry with Autonomous Operations Excellence

 Tesla’s Autopilot

-Tesla’s Autopilot is a prime example of autonomous driving technology.
+Tesla’s Autopilot is a prime example of autonomous driving technology in the wild.
 It uses cameras, ultrasonic sensors, and radar to navigate.
-The system can change lanes, park, and summon the car to the owner.
-Continuous software updates improve its capabilities.
+The system can change lanes, park, and even summon the car to the owner.
+Continuous software updates improve its capabilities over time — your car literally gets better while it sits in the driveway.

 Amazon Prime Air

 Amazon Prime Air focuses on autonomous drones for package delivery.
-These drones use GPS and obstacle detection systems.
-They aim to deliver packages within 30 minutes of an order being placed.
+These drones use GPS and obstacle detection systems, and the goal is delivering packages within 30 minutes of an order being placed.
+Whether that timeline is realistic everywhere remains to be seen, but the technology works in controlled environments.

 Bosch Automated Guided Vehicles (AGVs)